caldetas/vcf_4fold_degenerate_dating_haploid/README.md

 # vcf_4fold_degenerate_dating_haploid
-a script to determine the branching points of different organisms
-using the 4fold degenerate dating method
-analysing only the protein-coding sequences
+A script for dating the branching points of different organisms, using the 4fold degenerate dating method, analysing the mutations in the protein-coding sequences.

 ## Mutation Rate
-The mutation rate used is the mutation Rate of *A.thaliana*
+The mutation rate used is the mutation Rate of *A.thaliana*.
 1.3*(10**-8) *Substitutions/year*

-To adapt the parsing of gene-name search "parsing" in the script  .
+To adapt the parsing of gene-name search "parsing" in the script.
 Use option "-h" or "--help" for further information.
 The "--ref" changes the refernce sample mutations (usually ~0).
 The option counts all the non mutated 4fdg sites, in which any other sample has a mutation, as a snp for the reference sample (gives total snp's organism).
 The "--new_ref" option is very usefull.
 Set a new reference sample to get better dating-resolution in the new-ref's branch.

 ## MANUAL